RRZE-HPC/DisCostiC-Sim/README.md

 conda install pip
 cmake -DCMAKE_INSTALL_PREFIX=~/.local . && make all install
 ```
-One way to check the installation is to print the version of the DisCostiC using `./discostic --version`.
+One way to check the installation is to print the version and the help of the DisCostiC using `./discostic --version` and `./discostic --help`.

 <a name="configuration"></a>
 ⏱️ **Configuration settings**:thought_balloon: